Configuration Export and Import

 5. Resolve any import conflicts.

-First upload the missing custom document type or EDM dataset to Enterprise DLP before you can successfully import the configuration file.
+Upload the identical custom document type or EDM dataset to the destination Enterprise DLP tenant before you can successfully import the configuration file.
+The object in the destination tenant must match the one in the source tenant exactly.

 • Existing Object with Identical Name and Configuration